pshdev0/assembly-sub-compiler/README.md

 It's not been tested properly but I will be performing that in due course.
 Please report any bugs if you find any.

+Eventually I hope to abstract addressing modes so that, given the necessary Plugin, it can compile for any CPU.

 Current features:
 ---
 * Java / C++ inspired assembly language syntax and comments